 Taxes are, unfortunately, an inescapable fact of life.
-And because the tax filing process is often stressful and confusing, many of us wait as long as possible to start on it.
+And because the tax filing process is often stressful and confusing, many of us wait as long as possible to start it.
 If you’re running late this year, don’t panic.
 You aren’t alone.
-A survey conducted by the Chamber of Commerce finds that almost one-third of Americans put off filing their taxes until the last minute.
-(It happens!)
+A recent survey found 31% of Americans say they “procrastinate” when it comes to filing their taxes.

 SUBSCRIBE: Own your money, own your life.
 Subscribe to HerMoney to get the latest money news and tips!

 With banks sending out tax documents later and later every year, it’s crucial to get a head start on tax prep whenever possible.
 This is especially important for women who juggle multiple roles and responsibilities.
-Fortunately, there are strategies you can adopt to make Tax Day prep easier and less stressful.
+Fortunately, there are strategies you can adopt to make Tax Day prep easier and less stressful, including having what’s known as a “tax checklist.”

 And while it can be daunting to complete your taxes, you can make it more seamless by taking the proper steps.
 With Tax Day coming up on April 15, here are five strategies to bookmark for your last-minute tax preparation.